|John Broskie's Guide to Tube Circuit Analysis & Design|

 The dirty—but powerful—amplifier is configured in the inverting mode, unlike most power amplifiers; at its inverting input, the only signal present is the distortion divided by the gain set by the negative feedback resistors.

 (Actually, a tiny input signal must also be present, but the assumption is that the open-loop gain is so immensely great that we can ignore this minuscule signal, which is truly tiny with most inverting solid-state power amplifiers.
 With a tube-based amplifier, however, the open-loop gain might only be 12dB greater than the closed-loop gain; in other words, four times greater, so if 1Vpk is needed to drive the tube amplifier to full output with the feedback loop in place, then 0.25Vpk would appear at the inverting input.
 This explains why tube-based amplifiers fail to realize the same gain that a solid-state amplifier would, given the same negative feedback resistors.
-The small trace of clean input signal that appears at the inverting input is no big deal, as it simply subtracts for the potential output voltage swing.)
+The small trace of clean input signal that appears at the inverting input, however, is no big deal, as it simply subtracts for the potential output voltage swing.)

 Here is the question that I asked myself, Couldn't we do error takeoff with a non-inverting dirty, but powerful amplifier?
 Couldn't we take an existing power amplifier and retrofit the error-take-off scheme external to the existing power amplifier?
 Indeed, we could, although it would be better to build an amplifier up with the scheme incorporated from the start.